 Note on the sketch:

-•if a segment has a minimum time-periods? - e.g. for heat-sealing jaws
+•If a segment has a minimum time-periods - e.g. for heat-sealing jaws

-•if the motion-cycle is progressive (indexing) or non-progressive (rise and return)
+•If the motion-cycle is progressive (indexing) or non-progressive (rise and return)

 2.Use the Blend-Point Editor, to set the Y-axis position value of each Blend-Point to zero, then close the Blend-Point Editor.

-3.If you need more than four segments, use Insert-Blend-Point to split the motion into the number of segments you believe you need- or delete a segment if you need fewer segments.
+3.If you need more than four segments, use Insert-Blend-Point command to split the motion into the number of segments you believe you need- or delete a segment if you need fewer segments.

 5.If the motion is a progressive motion, set the Blend-Point #1 to Do NOT Match.